PeterCamilleri/CX16/quirks/process.md

 Let me start be saying that these are highly simplified.
 For example the resistor (R1) shown in the NMOS case is in fact a transistor.
 It is wired up in such a way that it _acts_ just like a resistor.

-So how do these designs affect the behavior of the resultant chip?
+So how do these design choices affect the behavior of the resultant chip?

 Consider the NMOS design.
 The transistor, M1 can either be on or off.
 If it is off, no current flows and the output is high (a one).
 If it is on, current